Calculate Moving Average for Dynamic Range in Excel (3 Examples)

 • Description: The OFFSET function takes the cell reference C4 (1st argument) as the starting point.

-• We don’t want to include the selected date so we added a +1 to our MATCH It instructs the formula to find the selected date and go down one extra cell.
+• Not to include the selected date, +1 was added to the MATCH function.
+It instructs the formula to find the selected date and go down one cell.

-• As we want to stay in the same column so it was set to 0.
+• To stay in the same column, it was set to 0.

 • Height, F6 depends on the condition.
-If we want to include the selected date then we must include the cell reference in the calculation.
+To include the selected date, the cell reference must be used in the calculation.

 • The width is set to 1.